NEWS

 Image Source: Cape Kennedy, Florida: Harrison H. (Jack) Schmitt, lunar module pilot for Apollo 17.
 (Getty Images/Bettmann)

-According to IFLScience, Schmitt made the startling discovery after he returned to the landing module which was still stationed on the Moon back in December 1972.
-Apollo 17 was the final crewed mission to the Moon's surface before the Apollo program came to an end.
-Schmitt, who was a geologist, was tasked with collecting samples of rocks from around the Taurus-Littrow valley which was the landing site of their module near the Sea of Serenity.
+According to IFLScience, Schmitt made this startling discovery after returning to the lunar module in December 1972.
+Apollo 17 marked the final crewed mission to the Moon before the Apollo program ended.
+As a geologist, Schmitt was responsible for collecting rock samples from the Taurus-Littrow valley, the landing site near the Sea of Serenity.

 Image Source: Lunar Module Pilot Harrison H Schmitt collects geological samples on the Moon during his EVA (Photo by Space Frontiers/Getty Images)